therealvidem/Minesweeper/README.md

 Regardless, I personally develop on Windows and use [vcpkg](https://github.com/Microsoft/vcpkg) to install RayLib outside the project.

-### Developing on Windows
+### Manually Installing RayLib on Windows

-For Windows, I personally utilize [vcpkg](https://github.com/Microsoft/vcpkg) to install the RayLib package.
+I personally use [vcpkg](https://github.com/Microsoft/vcpkg) to install the RayLib package.
 Note that when building your CMake build folder, you must set the `CMAKE_TOOLCHAIN_FILE` flag to `[your vcpkg location]/scripts/buildsystems/vcpkg.cmake`.
-This can be done by running the following command inside your build directory (typically a folder called `build/` inside the top-level directory):
+This can be done by running the following command inside the build folder (`build/`):

 ```bash
 cmake -DCMAKE_TOOLCHAIN_FILE="[your vcpkg location]/scripts/buildsystems/vcpkg.cmake" ..